Local approximation of multipartite quantum measurements: Proof of Theorem

-We begin this section with the following observation. \begin{obs1} Each branch in an LOCC protocol, finite or infinite, constitutes a continuous, piecewise local path in the space of positive semidefinite operators.
-Significantly, each point along this path is not just a positive semidefinite operator, but also a product operator of the form $\AC\otimes\BC\otimes\cdots$. \end{obs1} To see this, consider the sequence of positive operators labeling the nodes along a given branch, starting from the root node.
+We begin with the following observation, in which we introduce the concept of a ``piecewise-local path".
+Similar to that of a piecewise-constant curve, by this we mean a path made up of segments that are ``local", or in other words, segments for which one and only one of the parties' tensor parts is changing.
+This should be made clear by the examples given in the next paragraph. \begin{obs1} Each branch in an LOCC protocol, finite or infinite, constitutes a continuous, piecewise-local path in the convex set of positive semidefinite operators.
+Significantly, each point along this path is not just a positive semidefinite operator, but also a product operator of the form ${\cal A}\otimes{\cal B}\otimes{\cal C}\otimes\cdots$. \end{obs1} To see this, consider the sequence of positive operators labeling the nodes along a given branch, starting from the root node.
 Each such positive operator other than the root node represents the outcome of a local measurement by one of the parties.
 Being local, these measurements only change that particular party's part of the positive operator representing each outcome.
-Given that every protocol starts with a product operator, that being the identity operator, $I_A\otimes I_B\otimes\cdots$, then if Alice measures first with outcome $\AC$, a continuous path of product operators from the identity operator to that outcome can be parameterized by $x$ ranging from $0$ to $1$ as $[(1-x)I_A+x\AC]\otimes I_B\otimes\cdots$.
-Given that it is only the operator on $\HC_A$ that changes, this piece of the path is local.
-If Bob measures next with outcome $\BC$, this path is similarly parametrized as $\AC\otimes[(1-y)I_B+y\BC]\otimes\cdots$, which is another local piece for which only the $\HC_B$ part of the operator changes.
+Given that every protocol starts with a product operator, that being the identity operator, $I_A\otimes I_B\otimes\cdots$, then if Alice measures first with outcome ${\cal A}$, a continuous path of product operators from the identity operator to that outcome can be parameterized by $x$ ranging from $0$ to $1$ as $[(1-x)I_A+x{\cal A}]\otimes I_B\otimes\cdots$.
+Given that it is only the operator on ${\cal H}_A$ that changes, this piece of the path is local.
+If Bob measures next with outcome ${\cal B}$, this path is similarly parametrized as ${\cal A}\otimes[(1-y)I_B+y{\cal B}]\otimes\cdots$, which is another local piece for which only the ${\cal H}_B$ part of the operator changes.
 The remainder of the continuous path may be generated in the same fashion for each and every branch in the protocol, and it is clear that these paths consist of pieces that are local, as claimed.
-In the limit of infinite-round LOCC protocols, these paths still exist, just now with an infinite number of piecewise local segments.
+In the limit of infinite-round LOCC protocols, these paths still exist, just now with an infinite number of piecewise-local segments.